Fudan-iGEM/2025-wiki/pages/design.md

 ## YeastVerse: Our Virtual Experiment Platform

-Throughout this project, we fully embraced the "dry lab guiding wet lab" approach by creating [YeastVerse](/model/), our virtual yeast simulation platform.
+Throughout this project, we fully embraced the "dry-lab guiding wet-lab" approach by creating [YeastVerse](/model/), our virtual yeast simulation platform.
 YeastVerse, a portmanteau for "Yeast Metaverse," was used extensively to simulate the growth, division, protein expression, and external signal response of both Grape Yeast and normal unicellular yeast.
 This guided our wet lab work and visually demonstrated the advantage of Grape Yeast in tracking evolutionary history.
 YeastVerse is a powerful platform with various functional modules and adjustable parameters, serving as the "zero-th machine" for our Grape Yeast chassis.
-Please check our [model page](/model/) for more details.
+Please check our [Model](/model/) page for more details.

 <div style="text-align: center;" id="fig9">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig6-yeast-verse.webp" style="width:80%">